refinedev/refine/documentation/docs/api-reference/core/hooks/authentication/useRegister.md

 :::caution

-The `onError` callback of the `useRegister` hook will not be called if `success` is `false` because the callback is triggered only when the promise is rejected.
-However, the methods of `authProvider` always return a resolved promise.
+The `onError` callback of the `useRegister` hook will not be called if `success` is `false`.
+This is because the `authProvider` methods always return a resolved promise, and the callback is only triggered when the promise is rejected.

 :::